 Peak-season summer fruit is so good and yet so fleeting, it’s a smart move to eat as much as you can while it’s here.
 Right out of hand is one way to do it, but you can also grill summer fruit, toss it into cocktails, or use it to top French toast.
 To extend your window of enjoyment, you can also freeze it and squirrel it away for later, or make jam, jelly, and chutney to hoard.
 But another, often overlooked, way to preserve summer fruit is to make cordial, a syrupy, sweet liqueur, which will let you sip a little sunshine even on the bleakest winter days.

-I first became acquainted with cordial thanks to my boyfriend’s mom, who (before she moved away from a bountiful berry supply in Oregon) used to turn bunches of ripe summer blackberries into bottles of beautiful amethyst cordial to give as Christmas gifts.
+I first became acquainted with cordial thanks to my partner’s mom, who (before she moved away from a bountiful berry supply in Oregon) used to turn bunches of ripe summer blackberries into bottles of beautiful amethyst cordial to give as Christmas gifts.
 It was sweet and vibrant and packed a punch thanks to vodka, and the little bottle was empty all too soon.

 In reading up on how to procure more of this lovely elixir, I encountered a bit of confusion, mostly owing to the fact that “cordial” describes two different drinks depending on whether you’re in the U.K. or America.